What to do in Kotor: the Most Picturesque Town in Montenegro

 4. Take the cable car to Lovcen park!

 Here is the Kotor cable car website.
 Do check with them before going: sometimes they close the Alpine station.
-Once again, this activity is not for the people who are afraid of heights, but it will definitely pump your adrenaline.
+Once again, this activity is not for the people who are afraid of heights, but it will definitely pump your adrenaline and give you adventure you were looking for.

-5. Stop by at Kotor Horizont Bar.
+5. Stop by at Kotor Horizont Bar, here is the address.
 Let's just say it's called Horizont bar not for noting.
 You will be clinking your wine glasses high above the Kotorska Bay and Kotor, almost floating at the horizon.

 It's a miracle that the bars functions and the bartender serves you, considering how it's hanging on a cliff!
 But it's something you will remember for a long time!
 Especially if you go there for the sunset.
 Besides, almost no-one but locals knows about this bar, so you will have a very rare photo opportunity!